Microsoft Corporation’s SWOT Analysis & Recommendations

 3. Strong alliances with other firms

 The Microsoft brand is one of the strongest in the computer hardware and software market.
-This strength contributes to the company’s ability to attract customers, especially those who view brand strength in relation to reliability.
-Microsoft also benefits from positive externalities with existing products in the market.
-For example, as more third-party software developers create programs for IBM PC-compatible operating systems, the company’s Windows operating system becomes even more popular.
+This competitive advantage contributes to the company’s ability to attract customers, especially those who value brand strength in relation to reliability.
+Microsoft’s marketing mix (4P) also relies on this business strength in engaging customers.
+This SWOT analysis also points to the benefits of positive externalities involving existing information technology products in the market.
+For example, as more third-party software developers create programs for IBM PC-compatible operating systems, the Windows operating system becomes even more popular.
 In addition, the strength of alliances with other firms contributes to Microsoft’s capacity to influence the market in its favor.
-For instance, the company can establish an alliance with a hardware manufacturer to create hardware products that use Windows OS.
-Thus, the strengths in this area of the SWOT analysis of Microsoft show that the organization has strong foundations to compete against other large firms in the global industry.
+For instance, the company can establish alliances or partnerships with hardware manufacturers to create hardware products that use Windows.
+Thus, the strengths in this area of the SWOT analysis of Microsoft show that the organization has strong foundations to compete against other large firms in the global information technology industry.

-Organizational weaknesses or internal strategic factors that slow down or reduce business development are considered in this area of the SWOT Analysis model.
-In the case of Microsoft, managers must address the following weaknesses:
+Organizational weaknesses or internal strategic factors that slow down or reduce business development are considered in this area of the SWOT analysis of the computing technology business.
+The following are Microsoft’s weaknesses:

 1. Vulnerability to cybercrime